Top 10 Dangers of Being a YouTube Troll

 So let's dive in and explore the dangers of internet trolling.

-I recently stumbled upon this video due to a vlogger's response.
-The video titled "Dear Fat People" was an obvious trolling attempt to chastise those struggling with obesity (a very serious concern in the United States).
+The video "Dear Fat People" made several years ago was an obvious trolling attempt to chastise those struggling with obesity (a very serious concern in the United States).

-Now I don't have a problem with people who do this to get attention because we all want to make a name for ourselves, but the creator of this video obviously knew about the repercussions of her stance (disabled comment section).
+Now I don't have a problem with people who do this to get attention because we all want to make a name for ourselves, but the creator of that video obviously knew about the repercussions hence why she disabled the comment section.

 - So the first danger is "backlash".